oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 - Explain clearly how you'd tackle the issue (at a minimum, point to which file(s) you'd modify and describe the changes you'd make).
 If possible, show a screenshot or code snippet demonstrating your proposed fix.
 - @-mention the leads of the corresponding project (you can find their details [here](https://github.com/orgs/oppia/projects)), letting them know you'd like to work on it and when you can submit a PR by.

 If your explanation makes sense, we'll assign the issue to you.
-Once assigned, feel free to submit a PR by following the [[instructions for making a PR|Make-a-pull-request]].
+Once assigned, feel free to submit a PR by following the [[instructions for making a PR|Rules-for-making-PRs]].
 We recommend actively working to get your PR merged once you are assigned, because we will de-assign contributors if the PR is closed for being stale or there is no activity after the initial assignment.

 Generally, we aim to review PRs within 48 hours.
 If you have not heard from a reviewer by then, feel free to escalate.
 You can leave a comment on the review thread and also add a message to the "Contacting Folks" section of [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/q-a-contacting-folks).

 If you run into any problems, feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community, or [request a mentor](https://forms.gle/udsRP4WQgLcez9Zm8) if you'd like individual support.
 If you need specific help, write a [[debugging doc|Debugging-Docs]] to compile the necessary information and outline your thought process, so that we can help you more easily.

-**Important Note**: Please follow the [[PR instructions|Make-a-pull-request]] carefully!
+**Important Note**: Please follow the [[PR instructions|Rules-for-making-PRs]] carefully!
 Otherwise your PR review may be delayed or your PR may be closed.

 ### Contributor Roles